trevorjay/ng-bandos-comic-enhancer/README.md

 ## Usage

 1) Visit the comic on NG.
-2) Emedded post in the "gallery" format can be browsed as is, other formats require first launching the full page viewer.
+2) Click your "BCE" bookmark.
-3) Click your "BCE" bookmark.
+3) Embedded post in the "gallery" format can be browsed as is, other formats require first launching the full page viewer to enable preloading.
-4) Enjoy!
+5) Enjoy!

 ### Status Glossary